ngkhtien/Collect-Wall-Volume/README.md

 # Collect-Wall-Volume
 Collect volume of all walls in Revit project.
-Python script
+Using Python for script.
+References:
+  Pyrevit by Ehsan.
+  RevitPythonShell.